browserengineering/book/book/styles.md

 More generally, a `style` attribute contains property/value pairs separated by semicolons.
-The browser looks at those property-value pairs to determine how an element looks, for example to determine the background color.
+The browser looks at those property-value pairs to determine how an element looks, for example to determine its background color.

 To add this to our browser, we'll need to start by parsing these property/value pairs.
-I'll use recursive *parsing functions*, which are a good way to build complex parser step by step.

-The idea is to have functions that advance through the text and return the data they parsed.
-We'll have different functions for different types of data, and organize them in a `CSSParser` class that stores the string and our current position in it:
+I'll use recursive *parsing functions*, which are a good way to build a complex parser step by step.
+The idea is that each parsing function advances through the text being parsed and returns the data it parsed.
+We'll have different functions for different types of data, and organize them in a `CSSParser` class that stores the text being parsed and the parser's current position in it:

 ``` {.python}
 class CSSParser: